4711KingOfHearts/ProjectCynthia-node/README.md

 # ProjectCynthia-node

-A bot that can play on Pokémon Showdown, implemented in JavaScript
+A bot that can play on Pokémon Showdown, implemented in JavaScript.

 ## Setup/installation